corentin-P/Portfolio/README.md

 And then access to the local website (dev version) [here](http://localhost:8000/src/pages/)

+This website is customizable using json files.
+You can find the way to custom it [here](/src/lang/README.md).

 Developped with VueJS

-You'll need to create the folder src/lang and create 2 files in src/lang, en.json and fr.json.